siddheshmm/seminaronrfid/readme.md

   In case of loose connections warning on the serial monitor, try checking the pin connections.
 And if it persists check your breadboard.
   In case of lack of a breadboard, use the pins directly into the RFID reader slot(preferably soldered).
   For other unexpected errors, something that worked for me is patiently following the steps, i.e., Verify->Upload->Serial Monitor
+  Pin layout I referred off the internet to work the Arduino UNO board and RFID reader, avoid connecting the 3.3V from RFID reader to a 5V power supply on the Arduino board.
+As it made one of my readers stop working.

 Reach me at pentosid@gmail.com for report details